pudnax/pilka/README.md

 [notify](https://crates.io/crates/notify) is a file watcher and maintains the hot-reload.

-[naga](https://crates.io/crates/naga) is used to compile GLSL shaders on the runtime.

 [ash](https://crates.io/crates/ash) is a Vulkan bindings.
 I choose `ash` because I see `pilka` as a learning project and want to touch the maximum untouched Vulkan.
 For the same reason I didn't use `vulkano`, `erupt`, `vulkanism`, `vkvk`.

-[wgpu](https://github.com/gfx-rs/wgpu) is save GPU abstraction over different graphics API like Vulkan, Metal, OpenGL and used for primary backend aside of `ash`.

-[puffin](https://github.com/EmbarkStudios/puffin) is scoped profiler written in Rust by [EmbarkStudios](https://github.com/EmbarkStudios) and I baked it to `pilka` for fast performance checking.

-[pollster](https://github.com/zesterer/pollster) is smol blocking executor and needed for eliminating async `wgpu` API.

 **Ffmpeg** is used to record videos.
 For my concerns it's temporary solution after which I switch to [rav1e](https://github.com/xiph/rav1e) on it's release.